7 Best Small Grills for Apartments in 2023

 When choosing a grill for your apartment, there’s a lot for you to consider.
 Free space is at a premium, so you need a grill that doesn’t take up every square inch of your balcony or patio.

 Here’s our list of the best apartment grills with various options to get you grilling, no matter what building rules and local regulations you have to contend with.

-If you are at all worried about regulations, the Ninja Woodfire is the best option.
-It’s an electric grill that also burns wood pellets for a more authentic flavor.
+The Ninja Woodfire is the best option if you are worried about regulations.
+It’s an electric grill that burns wood pellets for a more authentic flavor.

 The best small grills for apartment dwellers

-Before we get stuck into the grill reviews it’s important you get familiar with any rules that are specific to your region, or building.
+Before getting stuck into the grill reviews, you must get familiar with any rules specific to your region or building.